 The more money you put towards a down payment, the more secure of a buyer you are in the eyes of the seller.
 The loan programs that let you put little to no money down are excellent programs, but they can often come with difficult stipulations.
 For example, you can't have cracked windows on a house if you use an FHA loan.
 Also, having a full down payment can be an indication that you are financially secure and there won't be any insurmountable surprises with your credit.

-Another factor that ties into financing is how long will it take you to get the loan?
+Another factor that ties into financing is how long will it take you to get the loan.

-If your offer is the same as someone else's but you are able to close faster; you may win the bid.
+If your offer is the same as someone else's but you are able to close faster, you may win the bid.
 Being flexible on timing is important because if the seller has to find another house to move into, a fast closing will only stress them out.
-On a vacant house, generally faster is better and the main factor is getting the mortgage.
+On a vacant house, faster is generally better and the main factor is getting the mortgage.
 In a pinch, I can get you financing faster than 30 days.
 Contact me directly to talk more about how to get the fastest financing possible.

 The less contingencies you have the stronger the offer will be.
 This mainly refers to the home inspection contingency since we already addressed the appraisal.
 That being said, if you are not an expert, I do not recommend you waive your home inspection contingency.
 In this market, it is very common to get a home inspection and this will likely not cost you the bid.